Queenstown Travel Guide: Your Essential Resource

 This Queenstown travel guide has focused on adrenaline activities, but it’s important to remember that Queenstown is a beautiful place.
 There’s lots of points of interest in Queenstown, and nature is a large part of that!
 Lake Wakatipu is spectacular, and if you head up into the hills surrounding the town, you will find some incredible views!

 Queenstown is just about the right mix of fun and beauty.
 It makes it the perfect place for anyone to visit, as there’s something for everybody to do!
 That’s why you as part of your New Zealand travelling itinerary, you should include a visit to Queenstown!

 As one of the primary places to visit in New Zealand, there’s a lot of accommodation in Queenstown.
-There’s a whole of host of backpackers and hotels to choose from.
+There’s a whole of host of hostels in Queenstown and hotels to choose from.
 So, if you’re travelling to Queenstown, you’re definitely not short of choice!
-Luckily, for readers of this Queenstown travel guide, I stayed in a number of hostels during my visits here.
-So, I can offer a good account of where to stay!

 My favourite hostel that I stayed in when I visited Queenstown was Nomads.
 It’s got a great location, the staff were really friendly and there was a good atmosphere there.
 It wasn’t too expensive either!
 I also stayed in Base and one of the YHAs during my trips there.
 Both were alright, although I wasn’t a big fan of Base.

 The atmosphere wasn’t the best there and one of our friends had some trouble when he lost his key.
 I preferred the YHA and Nomads to Base, but it’s cheap if that sways your thinking.
 The YHA was a nice hostel, but it’s a bit of a walk from the centre of Queenstown.
 It’s also a bit more expensive than the other two.

 If you don’t fancy staying in a hostel, then click here for the latest deals on hotels at Booking.com!